stanford-scs/scp-spec/draft-mazieres-dinrg-scp-04.md

 priority neighbors from prior rounds even when the values appeared after the end of those prior rounds.

-As defined in the next two sections, the NOMINATION phase ends when a node has confirmed `prepare(b)` for some any ballot `b`, as this is the point at which the nomination outcome no longer influences the protocol.
-Until this point, a node must continue to transmit `SCPNomination` messages as well as to expand its `accepted` set (even if `voted` is closed because some value has been confirmed nominated).
+As defined in the next two sections, the NOMINATE phase ends when a node has confirmed `prepare(b)` for some any ballot `b`, as this is the point at which the nomination outcome no longer influences the protocol.
+Until this point, a node must continue to transmit `SCPNominate` messages as well as to expand its `accepted` set (even if `voted` is closed because some value has been confirmed nominated).

 ## Ballots